wangss97/maskCreateTool/README.md

 + run command
 `python server.py`
-+ open url:http://localhost:5000/static/home.html in broswer
++ open url:http://localhost:5000/static/home.html in browser

 # How to use